11 June 2020

 COVID-19 has brought some drastic changes to all retailers.
 One of the most significant is the push for online shopping.
 Only 5.7% of all retail trade was online in April 2019; in April 2020 the figure jumped to 10%.
 Experts predict that an e-commerce boom is going to come as consumer confidence begins to recover, just like what happened after the Global Financial Crisis, and those who truly embrace an omni-channel experience will benefit during the early recovery period (source).

 There is no better time than now for retailers to review how they engage with their customers and how to provide a better customer experience in order to stay competitive in the retail market.
-We think our new product Studio Chat can help retailers address a few pressing needs from consumers.
+We think our new Omnichannel Chat solution can help retailers address a few pressing needs from consumers.